dstroot/blog-next/_posts/2021-07-28-culture-measue-what-you-treasure.md

 - Ask employees if they understand the goals of the organization?
 - Do they feel like their ideas are heard and acted upon?
 - Do they see others innovating?
+- Do they feel the company values innovation and are they "invited" to participate?

 ### 3. Agility

 Agility is key to staying competitive.
+Agile organizations can quickly redirect their people and priorities toward value-creating opportunities.
+A common misconception is that stability and scale must be sacrificed for speed and flexibility.
+Truly agile organizations combine both: a strong "spine" provides the stability and "muscles" for developing and scaling dynamic capabilities.

+Structural stability (standard operating procedures) and cultural stability (shared purpose, direction, and values) is necessary to support dynamic capabilities (e.g. fluid changes to strategy and products).
+Otherwise it may feel like chaos.

-How quickly can we respond to changes in the market?
-Do we we ever stop or cancel any projects in favor of new ones?
-If no programs/projects are ever deprioritized it's nearly impossible to be agile.
-Agility is also related to communications as changing views of the market and priorities need to be clearly communicated to employees along with "why".
+Agility is also related to strong internal communications - changing views of the market and priorities need to be clearly and quickly communicated to employees; along with "why" they are important.

+Agility can be enabled by:

+1. A network of autonomous, empowered teams each with clear objectives.
+What is each team's "north star"?
+2. There can be no overlap between teams (which creates internal politics that will slow down agility).
+3. Autonomy is enabled by creating cross-functional teams with full end-to-end accountability for specific goals and/or products.
+4. Rapid decisions, short learning cycles in each team.
+5. Dynamic people, who have a shared passion for what they do.
+If someone on the team is not performing the team needs to ability to "vote them off the island".
+Put another way, if the team does not the ability to directly choose its members it must at least have the ability to chose who is _not_ on the team.

+> "Without purpose and autonomy you’re in a world where people come in to work, they do their little bit, and they go home.
+They aren't engaged because they are not sure where that fits into the big scheme of things, and they are focused internally, not on the customer.
+Teams need direct ownership and real-time accountability, plus absolute clarity about how thier mission fits into the company's mission.
+That’s where engagement comes from — employee engagement goes off the chart because people have richer jobs, they’ve got a broader perspective, and they’re focused on solving problems.
+They don’t feel like hamsters — they feel like they’re part of a squad that’s on a mission."

+Finally, studies show that it's truly a blessing to have long tenured, experienced employees.
+You just don't want to allow them to become stale and bored.
+They should have a new role/opportunity on a new team every 18-36 months to keep them engaged and fresh.

 **Possible metrics:**

 - Ask employees to rate agility, what is slowing them down?
-- Are priorities clear?
-How often do you perceive prioties changing?
+- Ask employees what is their team's "north star"?
+- Do they have the skills and reasources to achieve their mission?
+- Do they feel they get to decide "how" they achieve their mission?
+- How do they handle teammates who are not engaged?
-- Number of projects deferred or canceled in favor of newer porjects/priorities?
+- Number of projects deferred or canceled in favor of newer projects/priorities?
+If no programs/projects are ever deprioritized it's nearly impossible to be agile as we add new projects to respond to market conditions.
+Teams become overwhelmed and may burn out.

 ### 4. Wellness

 Wellness encompasses the mental and physical health of employees.
 Not only does wellness lead to happier and more productive employees but this metric also has an important ripple effect.
 According to [a study in Health Affairs](http://content.healthaffairs.org/content/29/2/304.full), medical costs and absentee costs fall about $3.27 and $2.73 respectively for every dollar spent on wellness programs.

+However, this metric is _not_ about reducing healthcare costs (athough it may be an outcome) - it is about making sure employees know the company cares about them and is helping them with their personal wellness journey.
+This journey can take many forms, both physical and spiritual.
+It also means the company accepts them for who they are, so it touches on diversity and inclusion for all employees.

+Since we are social animals, wellness also stems from feeling connected - a sense of social connectedness to the organization.

 **Possible metrics:**

 - Ask employees to rate their perceived "wellness level"? (stress, exercise, work hours, etc.)
+- Ask employees if they feel they can be authentic and be themselves at work.
+- Ask employees if they consider coworkers as friends.
-- Sick days, absence trends
+- Measure sick days, absence trends
-- Employ the Maslach Burnout Inventory (MBI) to measure employee state
+- Employ the Maslach Burnout Inventory (MBI) to measure employee burnout

 ### 5. Work Environment

 You don’t need a trendy office to have an effective work environment.
 What is most important is that the workplace provides for comfortable, productive employees.
-For instance, small details, such as the temperature of the office, could be resulting in big losses in productivity.
-Focus on employee comments related to the workplace, and you will find some of the easiest and fastest ways to improve their performance.
+For instance, small details, such as the temperature of the office, or ambient noise, could be resulting in big losses in productivity.
+Focus on employee comments related to the workplace, and you will find some of the easiest and fastest ways to improve the work environment.

 Some office environments are noisy, lack privacy, or are simply to stimulating for deep thought.
 Employees may "self select" by working away from the office when they "just need to get something done".
-Pay attention because that may indicate issue with the environment.
+Pay attention because that may indicate issues with the environment.
+Just like in a hotel, the "occupancy rate" is an important metric to watch as it can indicate how changes affect employees desire to be in the office.

 **Possible metrics:**

-- Ask employees... they'll tell you!
+- Ask employees, they'll tell you!
+- Measure occupancy rate.
 - Observe those employees that choose to work outside the office and ask why.

 ### 6. Collaboration